Your Annual Report Is Your Best Comms Asset. Here's Why.

 Why Most Reports Don't Get Used This Way

-None of this happens automatically.
-It happens when the report is built with intention from the get-go, when the content, format, and design are all working together toward something beyond the PDF.
+None of this happens by accident.
+It happens when you build the report with intention from the start, content, format, and design, all working together for something bigger than a PDF.

 I get it.
-Report season is survival mode for a lot of teams.
+Report season is pure survival mode for most teams.

-But a report that functions as a genuine comms asset (your BEST asset) requires a different kind of upfront thinking.
+But if you want a report that works as your best comms asset, you need a different kind of upfront thinking.

-Those questions don't take long to answer.
-But they have to be asked before design begins.
-The orgs that ask them?
-They're the ones whose reports are still working in June.
+Those questions are quick to answer, but you have to ask them before design starts.
+The orgs that do?
+Their reports are still working for them in June.

 The Annual Report Deep Dive

-If you want your next report to actually work as your best comms asset (not just as a year-end deliverable) the Deep Dive is where that thinking happens.
+If you want your next report to work as your best comms asset (not just another year-end deliverable), the Deep Dive is where you start.

-We look at your content, format, story, and supporter journey together before design begins.
-You walk away knowing what your report needs to do, how to build it so it does that, and how to get more out of it long after it goes out.
+Submit your report or draft and you'll get back a full strategic review: content, format, story, and supporter journey, all before design even starts.
+You'll know exactly what your report needs to do, how to build it, and how to squeeze more out of it long after it goes out.

 Get The Annual Report Checkpoint